SpaceAfterYou/SoulWorker.ResStructureExtractor/README.md

-# ☠️ Resource Table Structure Extractor (WORK IN PROGRESS)
+# ☠️ Resource Table Structure Extractor

 ## 👀 How to